 Suboxone & Mental Health Treatment in Spokane WA — Telehealth

 Telehealth addiction and mental health treatment in Spokane, WA.
-No long waitlists, commercial insurance accepted.
-Suboxone, naltrexone, Kratom treatment, psychiatric medication management.
+No long waitlists, all insurance accepted, including Medicare and TRICARE.
+Suboxone, naltrexone, psychiatric medication management.

 Eastern Washington's provider shortage